yuri/ngcourse/handout/02-toolchain.md

 ## Front-End Code Sharing and Distribution: [bower](https://bower.io)

-`bower` is very similar to nodeJS, but for the front-end part of your application.
+`bower` is very similar to `npm`, but for the front-end part of your application.
 Any frameworks or 3rd-party libraries that need to be accessible in the user's browser will be managed by `bower`.